yeruvasaijahnavi/yeruvasaijahnavi/README.md

 **👽 Halt earthling!
 You've just crash-landed into my coding galaxy!**

-**Surrender to superior coding intellect or else prepare to face the wrath of a thousand intergalactic bugs! 🪰**
+**Surrender to my superior coding intellect or else prepare to face the wrath of a thousand intergalactic bugs! 🪰**

 Mwahahaa! 😈